-The Company, as guarantor, and Spark HoldCo (the "Borrower" and, together with each subsidiary of Spark HoldCo ("Co-Borrowers") maintains a senior secured borrowing base credit facility (as amended, "Senior Credit Facility") that allowed us to borrow up to \$192.5 million as of December 31, 2018.
+The Company, as guarantor, and Spark HoldCo (the "Borrower" and, together with each subsidiary of Spark HoldCo ("Co-Borrowers")) maintain a senior secured borrowing base credit facility (as amended, "Senior Credit Facility") that allows us to borrow on a revolving basis and has a maximum borrowing capacity of \$217.5 million as of December 31, 2019.
 Subject to applicable sublimits and terms of the Senior Credit Facility, as amended, borrowings are available for the issuance of letters of credit ("Letters of Credit"), working capital and general purpose revolving credit loans ("Working Capital Loans"), and bridge loans ("Bridge Loans") for the purpose of partial funding for acquisitions.
 Borrowings under the Senior Credit Facility may be used to pay fees and expenses in connection with the Senior Credit Facility, finance ongoing working capital requirements and general corporate purpose requirements of the Co-Borrowers, to provide partial funding for acquisitions, as allowed under terms of the Senior Credit Facility, and to make open market purchases of our Class A common stock and Series A Preferred Stock.
-As of December 31, 2018, we had \$129.5 million outstanding under the Senior Credit Facility, as well as \$49.4 million of outstanding letters of credit.

-The Senior Credit Facility will mature on May 19, 2020, and all amounts outstanding thereunder will be payable on the maturity date.
+The Senior Credit Facility will mature on May 19, 2021, and all amounts outstanding thereunder will be payable on the maturity date.
 Borrowings under the Bridge Loan sublimit, if any, will be repaid 25% per year on a quarterly basis (or 6.25% per quarter), with the remainder due at maturity.
-As of December 31, 2018, there was zero in Bridge Loans outstanding.
+As of December 31, 2019, there was zero in Bridge Loans outstanding.